Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ## Introduction

-This celestial map is based on the *Xianglin* (象林, "Forest of Constellations") star chart, compiled by the late Ming dynasty scholar **Chen Jinmo**​ (陈荩谟) in **1634 CE**.
+This sky culture is based on the *Xianglin* (象林, "Forest of Constellations") star chart, compiled by the late Ming dynasty scholar **Chen Jinmo**​ (陈荩谟) in **1634 CE**.
 It represents one of the last precise mappings of the traditional Chinese star system before significant Western astronomical influence altered subsequent charts.
 Created independently of the contemporaneous, Jesuit-influenced official star catalogues, the *Xianglin* chart is a crucial document for understanding indigenous Chinese astronomy on the eve of its major transformation.

 ## Description